FAQ: Conception, Pregnancy, Breastfeeding & Decaf

 Then, there’s the question of whether decaf is safe for pregnant women.
 This question mark harks back to the old days of decaf in the 1970s when strong chemicals were used to remove the caffeine.

-These days, processes such as Swiss Water Decaf are very safe indeed and use no chemicals, as well as being 99.9% caffeine free, so please feel safe and healthy in drinking decaf coffee when pregnant!
+These days, processes such as Swiss Water Decaf are very safe indeed and use no chemicals (only water - no yukky chemicals), as well as being 99.9% caffeine free, so please feel safe and healthy in drinking decaf coffee when pregnant!

 3) Can You Drink Coffee While Breastfeeding?